Francisco Sutil

 Francisco "Paco" Sutil Tirado (born 21 December 1984) is a Spanish former professional footballer who played as a left winger.

-He spent most of his career with Real Jaén, appearing in exactly 100 Segunda División games over four seasons (six goals scored), with that club, Murcia and Sabadell.
-In 2010–11 he competed in La Liga, with Real Sociedad.
+He spent most of his career with Real Jaén, appearing in 100 Segunda División games over four seasons with that club, Murcia and Sabadell (six goals scored).
+In 2010–11, he competed in La Liga with Real Sociedad.

-Football career
+Club career

 Jaén

-Born in Jaén, Andalusia, Sutil began his career at hometown club Real Jaén, playing in its reserve team and on loan at amateurs Úbeda CF before making his debut in the first team on 31 August 2002, starting in a 1–2 away loss against CD Linares in the Segunda División B championship.
+Born in Jaén, Andalusia, Sutil began his career at hometown club Real Jaén, playing in its reserve team and on loan at amateurs Úbeda CF before making his debut in the first team on 31 August 2002 in a 2–1 away loss against CD Linares in the Segunda División B.

-He spent six seasons with the main squad, always in that level.
+He spent six seasons with the main squad, always at that level.

 Eibar

-In June 2008, Sutil moved to SD Eibar in Segunda División.
-His debut as a professional took place on 3 September, starting in a 0–1 defeat at CD Castellón for the second round of the Copa del Rey; ten days later he played his first league game, coming on as a half-time substitute for Josu Etxaniz as the team fell 0–2 away to SD Huesca.
+Sutil moved to SD Eibar of Segunda División in June 2008.
+His debut as a professional took place on 3 September, when he started a 1–0 defeat at CD Castellón in the second round of the Copa del Rey.
+He played his first league game ten days later, coming on as a half-time substitute for Josu Etxaniz as the team fell 2–0 away to SD Huesca.

-On 21 February 2009, Sutil volleyed the decisive goal in a 2–1 away triumph against Celta de Vigo.
-He contributed with a further two successful strikes in 37 games, as the campaign ended in relegation.
+On 21 February 2009, Sutil volleyed the decisive goal in a 2–1 away win over RC Celta de Vigo.
+He contributed a further two in 37 games, as the campaign ended in relegation.

 Real Sociedad

-On 29 June 2010, following an eight-goal haul in the following campaign back in division three, Sutil signed a two-year contract with the option of a third for another Basque club, Real Sociedad.
-His La Liga debut came two months later, as he started in a 1–0 win over Villarreal CF at the Anoeta Stadium.
+On 29 June 2010, following an eight-goal haul in the following campaign back in the third division, Sutil signed a two-year contract with the option of a third with another Basque club, Real Sociedad.
+His La Liga debut came two months later, featuring 61 minutes of the 1–0 victory against Villarreal CF at the Anoeta Stadium.

-On 13 September 2010, Sutil netted his first goal for the Txurri-Urdin, putting them back into the lead in an eventual 2–2 draw at UD Almería.
-Of his 14 subsequent games over the season only two were starts, and in the final game, at home to Getafe CF, he came on at the interval in place of David Zurutuza and equalised for a 1–1 draw.
+Sutil scored his first goal for the Txurri-Urdin on 13 September 2010, putting them back into the lead in an eventual 2–2 draw at UD Almería.
+Of his 14 subsequent games over the season only two were starts, and in the final game, at home to Getafe CF, he came on at the interval in place of David Zurutuza and equalised a 1–1 draw.